The-Duchess/CS350-Summer2015/review.md

             ↑ null

-> - keep track of who you have vistited (done list)
+> - keep track of who you have visited (done list)
 > - label vertices/edges

 > dijkstra's algorithm